-- (a) Progress notes will be entered by the attending physician (or his or her covering practitioner) at least daily for all hospitalized patients and as needed to reflect changes in the status of a patient in an ambulatory care setting and to permit continuity of care and transferability. - (b) Progress notes will be legible, dated, and timed.
-When appropriate, each of the patient's clinical problems should be clearly identified in the progress notes and correlated with specific orders as well as results of tests and treatments.
-Progress notes shall give a pertinent chronological report of the patient's course in the Hospital and reflect any change in the patient's condition and the results of treatment. - (c) Progress notes may also be entered by allied health professionals as permitted by their clinical privileges or scope of practice.
+- (a) Sufficient and pertinent progress notes will be recorded at the time of observation to permit continuity of care and transferability.
+Wherever possible, each of the patient's clinical problems will be clearly identified in the progress notes and correlated with specific orders and the results of a test(s) and treatment(s). - (b) Progress notes shall give a pertinent chronological report of the patient's course in the Hospital and reflect any change in the patient's condition and the results of treatment. - (c) Progress notes may also be entered by allied health professionals as permitted by their clinical privileges or scope of practice.